decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ### Identities

 The Private Key JWK and DID (long-form `did:ion`) of the Verifier, Wallet (Holder) and Credential Issuer are included below to verify the signatures of example JWTs.
+These identities have been generated only as examples - they are not anchored and are not "real."

 #### Verifier